monkoose/neocodeium/README.md

         3 - Buffer is disableld when it's filetype is matching `setup.filetypes = { some_filetyps = false }`
-        4 - Buffer is disabled when `setup.filter` returns `false` for the current buffer 5 - Buffer has wrong encoding (codeium can accept only UTF-8 and LATIN-1 encodings)
+        4 - Buffer is disabled when `setup.filter` returns `false` for the current buffer 5 - Buffer has wrong encoding (codeium can accept only UTF-8 and LATIN-1 encodings) 6 - Buffer is of special type `:help 'buftype'`

 2. Server status